-When we review medical contracts for our clients we keep an eye on the numbers and rely on the attorneys for all the technical jargon.
+When we review medical contracts for our clients, we keep an eye on the numbers and rely on the attorneys for all the technical jargon.
 With that said, your base salary, bonus structure, moving expenses, and sign-on bonus usually all have some wiggle room.
 If you can find another physician at the hospital/practice who is willing to chat over a coffee or beer/wine that could be very helpful.

-A few options for Contract Reviews from The White Coat Investor.
+There are a few options for Contract Reviews from The White Coat Investor.

-Sign-On Bonus & The Gap Month(s)
+Sign-On Bonus & the Gap Month(s)

 Speaking of the sign-on bonus, don’t forget to confirm when it will arrive!
 Most doctors will have a one- to three-month gap between training and attending.
 What are you going to do for those few months with limited or no income?
-Seems like a basic question, but I promise it is missed often.
+This seems like a basic question, but I promise it is missed often.

 A solid emergency fund going into the gap months will be vital for a few reasons: